Latest News

 In the period between January and July, fossil-fuel electricity accounted for 56% on average of all U.S. utilities' total electricity.

-This generation share is a far cry from the nearly 67% fossil share of the January-July period in 2015.
+This generation share is compared to 57% in the same months of 2024 and is a far cry from the nearly 67% fossil share that was recorded for January to July 2015.

 In contrast, clean energy has generated a record share of U.S. electricty so far in 2025.
 This compares with only a share of 33% during the same month a decade earlier.